Terri Schuester

-Terri Schuester is a fictional character from the Fox musical comedy-drama series Glee.
-The character is portrayed by actress Jessalyn Gilsig, and has appeared in Glee from its pilot episode, first broadcast on May 19, 2009.
+Terri Del Monico (formerly Schuester) is a fictional character from the Fox musical comedy-drama series Glee.
+The character is portrayed by actress Jessalyn Gilsig, and appeared in Glee from its pilot episode, first broadcast on May 19, 2009.
 Terri was developed by Glee creators Ryan Murphy, Brad Falchuk and Ian Brennan.
 She is introduced as the wife of glee club director Will Schuester (Matthew Morrison).
-Her storylines have seen her experience a false pregnancy, attempt to adopt the baby of pregnant glee club member Quinn Fabray (Dianna Agron), and become involved in a love triangle between herself, Will and school guidance counsellor Emma Pillsbury (Jayma Mays).
+Her storylines have seen her experience a false pregnancy, attempt to adopt the baby of pregnant glee club member Quinn Fabray (Dianna Agron), and become involved in a love triangle between herself, Will, and school guidance counsellor Emma Pillsbury (Jayma Mays).

 Gilsig has characterized Terri as being emotionally still in high school, and lacking the skills to make her marriage work.
 She has explained that Terri feels threatened by her husband's commitment to the glee club, worried that it is pulling him away from her, and will stop at nothing to keep her marriage together.
 She does not know how long Terri will be featured in the series, as she was initially created simply as an obstacle to come between Will and Emma.

 Terri has been poorly received by critics.
 The Chicago Tribune's Maureen Ryan has called her "the worst thing about Glee", and the show's "one big flaw".
 Ken Tucker of Entertainment Weekly has described her as a "shrill, lying nag", whose main function is to bring the audience down.
 Gerrick Kennedy of the Los Angeles Times, however, has praised Gilsig's acting in the role, and stated that his hatred of the character dissipated once her fake pregnancy was exposed.
 He noted that: "Gilsig's superb acting isn't exactly doing anything to extinguish those flames", and while he still isn't "in full-on Team Terri uniform [...] she did at least have my attention on the sidelines, as opposed to filing my nails until halftime.
 Baby steps, right?"